Upper Gastro-Intestinal (GI) surgery

 When biopsies and CT reports are back

-After the results have been discussed you may be asked to come to clinic or require further tests.
-A member of the UGI Clinical Specialist team will be in contact with you to discuss the outcome of the UGI MDT.
+After the results have been discussed, you may be asked to come to clinic, or for further tests.
+A member of the team will be in contact with you to discuss the outcome.

 Contact Us